gdw439/gdw439/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Beijing
+- 🌱 I’m currently learning RAG and LLM
+- 💬 Ask me about ...

 <!--
 **gdw439/gdw439** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.